sebastianbarfort/mapDK/readme.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-To create a static chloropleth map I've added some test data to the package.
+To create a static choropleth map I've added some test data to the package.

 We can create a map by simply specifying the values and id's (as strings) and the dataset in the call to `mapDK`